ethereum/remix-ide/docs/static_analysis.md

 ![](images/a-ssa-activate.png)

-`Solidity Analyzers` can also be loaded clicking on `Solidity` icon in the featured plugins section of Remix's home tab.
+`Solidity Analyzers` can also be loaded by clicking on the `Solidity` icon in the featured plugins section of Remix's home tab.
 This button loads the following plugins: Solidity Compiler, Solidity Unit Testing, and Static Analyzers.

 `Solidity Analyzers` uses these tools:
 - [Remix Analysis](#remix-analysis): a basic analysis tool